Mexican Tamales Recipe

 - 1/2 teaspoon coarsely ground pepper

 - 1/2 teaspoon chili powder

 - 1. Immerse husks in water; cover.
 Soak overnight.

-- 3. In large skillet, cook the pork, onion and garlic over medium heat until meat is no longer pink; drain.
-Add the remaining ingredients.
+- 3. In a large skillet, cook pork, onion and garlic over medium heat until meat is no longer pink; drain.
+Add next 10 ingredients.
 Bring to a boil.
-Reduce heat; cover and simmer for 25 minutes.
+Reduce heat; cover and simmer 25 minutes.
 Cool slightly.

 - 4. Pat husks dry with paper towels and spread about 2 tablespoons dough (1/8- to 1/16-in. thick) on each, leaving 1-in. border.
 Top with 1 tablespoon filling.
 Roll.
 Tie in center.

 - 5. Place upright, folded end down, in Dutch oven with steam rack or oven-proof inverted plate on bottom.
-Add 1 cup water or chicken broth.
-Bring to boil; cover and steam for 45 minutes, adding water as needed.
+Add chicken broth or water.
+Bring to a boil; cover and steam for 45 minutes, adding more liquid as needed.
 When done, husk should peel back easily from dough.
 Yield: about 3 dozen.

 "Do Mexican tamale recipes usually have almonds and apples in them?"